Overview

 Programme Aims

-This programme is designed for school principals who want to make a real difference in their schools through the processes of SSE and the ESR.
+This programme is designed for school principals who want to make a real difference in their schools through the processes of school self-evaluation (SSE) and the external school review (ESR).
 This programme will critically explore current key issues related to the process of SSE and the ESR, examine the contextual factors that shape principals’ working lives, and provide principals with up-to-date knowledge, theories and strategies to develop and improve their school plans.
 This programme aims to help principal participants to:

-- demonstrate a deep understanding of the nature and processes of school self-evaluation (SSE) and its relationship with the External School Review (ESR), and the Planning-Implementation-Evaluation (PIE) cycle;
+- demonstrate a deep understanding of the nature and processes of SSEandSSE and its relationship with the ESR, and the “Planning-Implementation-Evaluation” (PIE) cycle;

 - employ a variety of strategies and approaches to embed SSE in day-to-day school practice;